Looking for some easy-to-use milestone templates?

-Click here to download this timeline template.
+Download this timeline template.

-What Are The Problems Of Using Milestone Templates?
+What Are the Problems of Using Milestone Templates?

-Using a template is like hanging out with an acquaintance; it’s mostly fun and certainly better than nothing.
+Using a project template is like hanging out with an acquaintance; it’s mostly fun and certainly better than nothing.

 However, you can’t compare it to a lively night out with your best friend!

 So what’s the best-friend equivalent in project management?

 A powerful dedicated project management software like ClickUp.

 But wait, templates do a good job with mapping out milestones, right?

 Templates rely on manual data entry and can be extremely limiting.

 For example, individual task statuses need to be updated manually every time it changes.